 Age 4 represents a critical age for a child to correct bad oral habits such as sucking or chewing on fingers and thumbs.
-And with an age 4 dental visit, dentists can reinforce strategies to help a child overcome these bad habits quickly and effectively.
+And with an age 4 dental visit, dentists can reinforce strategies to help young children overcome these bad habits quickly and effectively.

 Why Should Kids See the Dentist at Age 7?

 By age 7, a child’s first molars erupt, resulting in a backbite.
 This enables orthodontists to properly evaluate the front-to-back and side-to-side relationships between a child’s teeth and identify potential future dental problems and enough time to create a plan to solve those issues.